The Castle of Massazza

 Typical medieval defensive village, storage of foodstuffs and agricultural products, shelter for the flocking settlements in the area and defense of the village located at that time in the north, on the Baraggia.
 Are preserved Celtic with votive chapels and testimonies of the Templar era with symbols of the typical Cross.

-Inside the village there is a chapel dedicated to Sant'Antonino and Sant'Anna, with interesting Romanesque apse, where there are valuable fourteenth-century frescoes.
+Inside the village there is a chapel dedicated to Sant'Antonino and Sant'Anna, with an interesting Romanesque apse, where there are valuable fourteenth-century frescoes.

 In the 1200 it was owned by the Guala of Casalvolone, for the whole 1300 of the Visconti of Milan which characterized it with several single-lancet windows typical of the Lombard castles (one in particular considered among the most beautiful in Piedmont).
 From the 1400 to the whole 1800 of the Avogadro family.